hovpar/LeetCode_Easy/src/p104_maximum_depth_of_binary_tree/Readme.md

 # 104. Maximum Depth of Binary Tree

-Easy

-Given the root of a binary tree, return its maximum depth.
+Given the `root` of a binary tree, return *its maximum depth*.

-A binary tree's maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.
+A binary tree's **maximum depth** is the number of nodes along the longest path from the root node down to the farthest leaf node.